 3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+(2 points)

+Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point)

+Students do not receive communications about planetary health or sustainable healthcare.
+(0 points)

 Score explanation: In 2021, the Faculty of Medicine created a newsletter for students and staff called MedFlash.
 While this publication is not specifically dedicated to planetary health or sustainable healthcare, it is used to advertise events and opportunities related to planetary health (such as the CASCADES Summer Institute on Sustainable Health Systems) to learners, faculty and support staff at the Faculty.
-In July 2023, MedFlash was also used to share the results of the completed 2022-2023 Planetary Health Report Card.